GLaDOS-Michigan/I4/README.md

 Run script `bash dependencies.sh` to automatically install Ivy and Averroes.

 If you want to run Ivy locally, you need to add it to `PYTHONPATH`.
+(This is a step in installing Z3.)
 ```
 export PYTHONPATH=/usr/local/lib/python2.7/site-packages:$PYTHONPATH
 ```